FAQ's (Frequently Asked Questions)

 A: In recent years the increased number of proposals and widening variety of considerations needed in the review process, along with efforts to make the process more transparent and accessible, overwhelmed the traditional process.
 Anybody experiencing difficulty with the electronic process may contact the UCC Chair or the UCC Secretary.

-Q: What is the verification grid that replaces the “one-for-one” rule?
+Q: What is the verification grid (replaced the “one-for-one” rule)?

 A: In 2006, the President approved the following language: I am also approving the proposed clarification of the curriculum management and expansion of courses (one-for-one) policy as proposed by the University Curriculum Committee and endorsed by the University Forum: “In order to ensure that fiscal responsibility and student needs are balanced with legitimate reasons for curricular change, the University Curriculum Committee recommends that each department proposing curricular change provide a three year departmental verification matrix of course offerings annotated with the number of people within the department who could teach this class; as well as the faculty position and/or specialization area (rather than the individual faculty names.)
 The UCC also proposes that yearly, the registrar notify department chairs and deans with a list of courses that have not been taught in the previous three years.
 Courses not taught for the previous five years will be dropped from the official university catalog by the registrar.
 Exceptions to this policy will be made on a per case basis after consultation with the appropriate dean and department chairperson.”
 I believe the recommendation is consistent with the policy, while giving the departments and the University Curriculum Committee more information and documentation for decision-making.